Japan World Cup 2026 Guide: Schedule, Players & Where to Watch in Tokyo

 Yuto Nagatomo — Left Back, FC Tokyo

 At 39, Nagatomo is the oldest player on the team and one of the most decorated in Japanese football history.
 A left back, the defender who covers the left flank and supports attacking play down that side, he has spent his career at clubs including Inter Milan, Galatasaray and Olympique de Marseille.
-This is his fifth consecutive World Cup.
-He has been at every one since 2010.
+This is his fifth consecutive World Cup, he’s been at every one since 2010.
 Whatever happens in North America, this is almost certainly his last.

 For more on the J-League, check our guide to the J-League for expats and visitors

 The tournament’s North American location creates an awkward reality for Tokyo viewers.
-Most group stage matches land between 4am and 1pm JST—which means Japan’s opener against the Netherlands requires a 5am alarm, while Sunday, June 20th’s 1pm kickoff against Tunisia is the more civilized midday exception.
+Most group stage matches land between 4am and 1pm JST.
+For the Japan vs Sweden match on June 26, that means an 8am alarm.

 For those who’d rather watch with a crowd: